 -The way this headband is written makes it work for all head sizes from preschooler to adult!

--ch 1 does not count as a stitch
+-ch 1 at end of row does not count as a stitch

-Row 16: sc in each stitch across.
-Place final sc of row in the top of ch 3, ch 3, turn (11)
+Row 16: sc in each st across, final sc of row is worked in top of ch-3 from prev row, ch 3, turn.
+(11)

-Row 18: sc in each stitch across.
-Place final sc of row in the top of ch 3, ch 1, turn (11)
+Row 18: sc in each st across, final sc of row is worked in top of ch-3 from prev row, ch 1, turn (11)

 Repeat rows 15 to 20 (referred to as a pattern repeat) until your headband is about 5-6 inches shorter than the head circumference of the person you’re making it for.

 Note: My headband was a little bit loose since I don’t like tight things around my head.
 If you want your headband to have a more snug fit, you may want to do fewer pattern repeats.